DominiqueMakowski/PHQ4R/README.md

-# PHQ-4-R: Adaptation of the 4-item screening for Anxiety and Depression for a subclinical sensitivity
+# Adaptation of the PHQ-4 Short Screening for Depression and Anxiety to increase its Sensitivity to Subclinical Variability

 The PHQ-4 consists of two validated ultra-brief screeners for depression (PHQ–2) and anxiety (GAD–2).